 - Windows Version / Collector's Edition

 - Steam Version (you can find the game folder in "Steam\steamapps\common\xcom ufo defense\XCOM")

-Copy the original resources (specifically the GEODATA, GEOGRAPH, MAPS, ROUTES, SOUND, TERRAIN, UFOGRAPH, UFOINTRO, UNITS subfolders) to OpenXcom's Data folder for version 1.0 or to the UFO folder in the User folder for the nightly.
+Copy the original resources (specifically the GEODATA, GEOGRAPH, MAPS, ROUTES, SOUND, TERRAIN, UFOGRAPH, UFOINTRO, and UNITS subfolders) to OpenXcom's Data folder for version 1.0 or to the UFO folder in the User folder for the nightly.
 If using the nightly, you can alternately/additionally copy in Terror From the Deep files to the TFTD folder in your User folder to prepare for when the TFTD OpenXcom ruleset is released.
 Do not just drag/copy your whole X-COM folder into the Data folder, it won't work.
-It should end up like this:
+For version 1.0 it should end up like this:

 If you do this incorrectly, you'll get an error about "X not found".
 For more specific instructions, check your platform below.